mattslocum/ng-webworker/README.md

 ```

 ### IE workarounds
 IE strikes again.
-The way ng-webwork can take a function and turn it into a webworker is by transforming your function into a Blob and executing that blob in a web worker like you would an independant file.
+The way ng-webworker can take a function and turn it into a webworker is by transforming your function into a Blob and executing that blob in a web worker like you would an independant file.
 Unfortunatly, IE treats blobs as cross domain.
 The solution is to have a worker shell file that is loaded as a separate file.
 Your function is strigified and then messaged over to the worker file and evaled to make it behave just like the blobs did.